expressjs/admin/ModerationPolicy.md

     action, and identifying the Github account being acted upon, must be posted to the Moderation Repository with an explanation provided by the Moderation Team member performing the action.
--   Any individual Blocked from the s will be recommended for exclusion from any expressjs Foundation sponsored event or activity.
+-   Any individual Blocked from the expressjs, jshttp, and pillarjs organizations will be recommended for exclusion from any OpenJS Foundation sponsored event or activity.
 -   Minor edits to the formatting of a Post or to correct typographical errors are not "Moderation".
 Such edits and their intent must still be documented with a short note indicating who made the edit and why.